Explore 1.5M+ audiobooks & ebooks free for days

 Behind you! he shouted.

 I should have suspected it to be a trap, but who really uses that trick anymore?
-I spun around just in time to see a grim silently sprinting across the grass at me.
+I spun around in time to see a grim silently sprinting across the grass at me.
 He launched himself at me like a long-jumping Olympian.
-With bullet conservation ever in the back of my mind—because I won’t deal with assholes like the two I just killed—I gripped my brass knuckles and held out my reinforced fist and locked my elbow.
+With bullet conservation ever in the back of my mind—because I won’t deal with assholes like the two I just killed—I gripped my brass knuckles and held out my reinforced fist, locking my elbow.
 The descending grim impaled his face on my fist, shattering the fragile tissues of his skull and brain matter.

 In an ideal world, the little bits of him would tink and ting when they hit the concrete around me, but alas, they didn’t.
 It sounded more like someone dropped a bag of M&Ms, minus the appeal of the chocolate.

 Hey!
-I whipped back, pointing a finger at him as if that were my secret weapon.
+I whipped back, pointing a finger at him as if it alone were a weapon.
 Keep your distance.

 Do you want to take the next three, or should I? he asked, motioning to the north end of the park where three track-star grim were barreling across the lawn.

 Goddammit!
 I griped through clenched teeth.
 I just wanted a fucking razor!
-Is it too much to ask that I not have hairy armpits?
+Is it too much to ask to not have hairy armpits?
 I was screaming, but I didn’t care.
-Biker Man offered me a small smile that was part amusement, part sympathy, and part discomfort.
+The corner of Biker Man’s mouth tipped up.
+He seemed genuinely amused, but a little uncomfortable as well.
 You deal with them.
 I’m so sick of killing grim.
 I walked toward the pharmacy for my razors.
 Waste of time anyway, I mumbled.

 Three shots rang out in quick succession and I stopped midway across the street.
 I turned back around and watched the last grim fall from a fourth shot he used to finish it.
 Will you stop shooting your gun!
-You are just attracting more of them.
+You’ll only attract more of them.
 Not to mention it’s a waste of bullets.

 Since when is killing grim a waste of bullets? he asked, truly perplexed by my statement.